giridhar7632/Three.js/10-materials-and-textures.md

 material.bumpMap = textureBumpMap
 ```

-## Using `normal maps`
+## `normal maps`

 A normal map describes the normal vector for each pixel, which should be used to calculate how light affects the material used in the geometry.
+It creates an illlusion of depthness to the flat surface.

 ```js
 const textureNormalMap = new THREE.TextureLoader().load('/path/to/normal-map')
 material.normalMap = textureNormalMap
 ```

-## Using `displacement map`
+## `displacement map`

-While the bump map and the normal map give an illusion of depth, we change the model's shape, with a displacement map based on the information from the texture.
+While the normal map gives an illusion of depth, we change the model's shape, with a displacement map based on the information from the texture.

 ```js
 const textureDisplacementMap = new THREE.TextureLoader().load(